 Physical Education Evaluation 2013-Present

-Beginning in the 2012-2013, a physical educationbenchmark evaluation is included as an indicator on the Local Report Card.
+Beginning in the 2012-2013, a physical education benchmark evaluation is included as an indicator on the Local Report Card.
 Senate Bill 210 (SB 210), which was signed into law in June 2010, includes four components that will make up a report card indicator.
-Additionally, the evaluations have been updated to relect the updates in Ohio's Physical Education Standards and the updated version must be used starting in the 2016-2017 school year.
+Additionally, the evaluations have been updated to reflect the updates in Ohio's Physical Education Standards and the updated version must be used starting in the 2016-2017 school year.

 One part of the law will measure student success in meeting the benchmarks contained in the Physical Education Academic Content Standards.
 The tasks contained in the evaluation instrument are designed to be incorporated within physical education lessons.